violentmonkey/violentmonkey.github.io/src/pages/pages/privacy/index.md

 ---
 title: Privacy Policy
-date: 2017-11-21 12:43:17
+date: 2019-04-27 00:00:00
 ---

-Violentmonkey ("us", "we", or "our") operates the [Violentmonkey extension](/get-it/) (the "Service").

-This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.

-We will not use or share your information with anyone except as described in this Privacy Policy.
-Privacy Policy created by TermsFeed for Violentmonkey.

-We use your Personal Information for providing and improving the Service.
-By using the Service, you agree to the collection and use of information in accordance with this policy.
-Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible in Violentmonkey.

-### Information Collection And Use

-While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
+Effective date: April 27, 2019

-Currently we do not collect any of your personal data.
+Violentmonkey ("we") does not collect any of your personal data, period.

 ### Service Providers

-We may employ third party companies and individuals to facilitate our Service, to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.

-These third parties have access to your Personal Information only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

-We use popular cloud storage services to synchronize extension data after your authorization.
-Your script code and setting may be synced to your cloud service directly, without transit to other servers.
+We use popular cloud storage services (Dropbox, Google Drive, OneDrive) to synchronize extension data with your authorization.
+Your script code and settings may be synced to the cloud service directly, without transit to other servers.

-### Security

-The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
-Extension data is stored locally at most times, only synchronized to cloud storages after your authorization.
-While we try to protect your Personal Information, we cannot guarantee its absolute security.
+We do not disclose your personal data and extension data to any other third party.

 ### Links To Other Sites